pvtl/docker-dev/docs/xdebug.md

 XDebug is available for all versions of PHP, but it's disabled by default as it makes everything run much slower.

+> Note: As of March 2024, XDebug seems to be incompatible with Blackfire and causes segmentation faults.
+If you need XDdebug, you'll need to disable Blackfire (or vice versa).
+Just append `.DISABLE` to the extension's .ini filename and restart the PHP-FPM container.

 ## How it works